Blackpool's 11.25km coastline is protected by sea walls, which require ongoing maintenance to protect against erosion and flooding.

 The Blackpool Beach Management Scheme is a major investment into Blackpool's most popular stretch of coastline.

-17 rock groynes will be installed on the beach between South Pier and North Pier to protect homes, businesses and vital infrastructure from coastal erosion and flooding, and preserve Blackpool's beaches for future generations.
+Seventeen rock groynes will be constructed on the beach between South Pier and North Pier.
+They will help protect homes, businesses and vital infrastructure from coastal erosion and flooding, while preserving Blackpool's beaches for future generations.

 This scheme went to consultation last year and is now awaiting a decision from the council's planning committee.